monday-sun/humans.build.software/src/content/blog/mondays-weekly-notes-april-14-2025.md

 ---

 **Overall Use Case:**
 These rules make Cursor act like a junior dev or co-pilot with strong instincts and a short memory.
-I drive the flow by giving high-level commands, and it uses the rule set to respond consistently — whether I’m asking for a review, a next step, or a rewrite.
+I drive the flow by giving high-level commands, and it uses the rule set to respond consistently — whether I'm asking for a review, a next step, or a rewrite.

 **Biggest Wins:**
-- I don’t need to remember what to ask — I just say what I need (`code review`, `plan`, `test`, etc.) and Cursor knows what to do.
+- I don't need to remember what to ask — I just say what I need (`code review`, `plan`, `test`, etc.) and Cursor knows what to do.
 - The structure helps me scale — I can pause work, come back, and pick up from where the memory left off.
 - It feels less like prompting, more like pairing with a teammate.